 Expats moving to Bahrain will experience a busy and engaging city life and a blend of modernity with traditional Islamic culture on this archipelago.

 There is a sizeable expat community in Bahrain, but those relocating to this Gulf state will still have to contend with elements of culture shock and make some adjustments to their lifestyle.
 Often referred to as 'Middle East lite', Bahrain is considerably more liberal than its neighbours, Saudi Arabia and Qatar, but is still rooted in an Islamic belief system.

-As the financial centre of the Middle East, highly skilled foreigners will find plenty of positions available in the banking and construction sectors.
-Furthermore, as Bahrain had made efforts to diversify its economy beyond the petroleum industry, there are many jobs to be had in several multinational firms as well.
+As a financial centre of the Middle East, highly skilled foreigners will find plenty of positions available in the banking and construction sectors.
+And, as Bahrain had made efforts to diversify its economy beyond the petroleum industry, there are many jobs to be had in several multinational firms as well.

 Moving to Bahrain also means bigger houses for many.
-A huge variety of accommodation designed to suit all budgets and tastes eagerly awaits new tenants.
+A huge variety of accommodation designed to suit all budgets and tastes awaits new tenants.
 Expats can choose between towering high-rises, standalone villas or even homes enclaved in a secure compound.